5 Most Common Questions About the French Simple Past Tense

 As many French language learners know, the passé simple ain’t as simple as it sounds.

-Contrary to its name, the simple past tense can be quite confusing.
-It’s a tense so finicky that no one even uses it in day-to-day French conversations.
-And yet, every French language learner is bound to discover it at some point.
+It’s a tense so finicky that no one even uses it in day-to-day French conversations, but you’re bound to discover it at some point.

 1. What is the Simple Past Tense?

 The simple past tense is an indicative tense that has a similar, almost identical meaning to that of the passé composé.
 It expresses events where both the beginning and the end of the event have occurred in the past, and where duration is not a defining characteristic of the event.
 Some examples of such events are “I went to the store” (J’allai au magasin) and “I got up at eight” (Je me levai à huit heures).